 Alabama Butterfly Atlas

 Butterfly: Wingspan: 3¼ - 5½ inches (7.9 - 14 cm).
-Upper surface is black-brown with a broad yellow band and a row of yellow spots near outer wing edges.
-Undersurface hindwings have a bbue band surrouded by rows of yellow-orange spots; a narrow yellow line runs parallel to the body near the base of the ventral hindwing.
-Butterflies appear "browner" with age, as scales are lost.
+UPPER SURFACE (dorsal) Black-brown with a broad yellow band and a row of yellow spots near outer wing edges.
+UNDER SURFACE (ventral) Hindwings with blue band surrounded by rows of yellow-orange spots; narrow yellow line runs parallel to body near hindwing base.
+Tails thin and twisted.
+Appears "browner" with age as scales are lost.

 ID Tip: A narrow yellow line runs parallel to the body near the base of the ventral hindwing--no other black-colored swallowtail in Alabama has this line.